Skarlso/blogsource/content/posts/2024-02-27-generic-map-dig.md

 will result in the desired value with the right type.
 The other interesting part is the default value in case the key is not found.
 That's just a nice addition, I think.

+_Note_: The JSON marshaller in Go will always consider number types as `float64`.
+But if you just happened to have a map with some arbitrary data, the `dig` part is still neat.